Home Car Shopping Private Seller vs. Dealer When Buying a Used Car

 buying a car peer-to-peer through Autotrader’s Private Seller Exchange (PSX) can eliminate many of the unknowns for secure transactions.

-You may be reluctant to buy a used car from a private seller (sometimes referred to as peer-to-peer) if you never purchased this way before.
-It can be more time-consuming than going to a dealership.
-We’ll explain why below.
-Moreover, there are more unknowns in a peer-to-peer (P2P) transaction.
-However, buying a car peer-to-peer through Autotrader’s Private Seller Exchange (PSX) can eliminate many unknowns and save you time.
-A solid reason for buying peer-to-peer is because the seller has the car you want at a fair price.
-You can check out a car’s value using our sister site, Kelley Blue Book’s valuation tool.
+You may be hesitant to buy a used car from a private seller if you’ve never done it before.
+It can take more time than going to a dealership and comes with more unknowns.
+However, buying peer-to-peer through Autotrader’s Private Seller Exchange (PSX) can reduce many of those uncertainties and save you time.
+A strong reason to buy this way is simple: the seller has the car you want at a fair price.
+You can verify the price using Kelley Blue Book’s valuation tool.

-PRO TIP: Before you get started, you will need the car’s VIN (vehicle identification number).
-It’s stamped on a metal strip on the driver’s side dashboard where it meets the windshield.
-Either request the VIN from the seller or snap a photo of it with your smartphone at the test drive.
-You can also obtain the VIN by getting the license plate number on the used vehicle you’re looking to buy.
+PRO TIP: Before you start, get the vehicle identification number (VIN).
+It’s on a metal strip on the driver’s side of the dashboard where it meets the windshield.
+Ask the seller for it or snap a photo during the test drive.
+You can also get the VIN from the car’s license plate number.

 Pros of Buying a Car From a Private Seller